apx

 Resources

-The MCP server also exposes resources that provide project information:
+The MCP server exposes resources that provide project context:

 ResourceDescription

-apx://infoInformation about the apx toolkit and project stack
+apx://infoInformation about the apx toolkit, patterns, and workflow

 AI Assistant Integration